browserengineering/book/book/embeds.md

 to pass in the image format.
 That's because many image formats start with ["magic bytes"][magic-bytes]; for example, PNG files always start with byte 137 followed by the letters "PNG".
-These magic bytes are often more reliable than server-send MIME types, so this kind of "format sniffing" is common inside browsers and their supporting libraries.
+These magic bytes are often more reliable than web-server-provided MIME types, so this kind of "format sniffing" is common inside browsers and their supporting libraries.
 :::